Updating Horizontal Tidebound

 He stretched out his right hand towards the orange-colored holographic controls that appeared between him and the screen where Earth was projected.
 The wrist of his synthskin glove was not fully sealed.
 He tugged on the light material until it merged with the sleeve seamlessly.

 Even with the glove on, he could still feel everything as if his hand was bare.
-The synthskin though would protect him from the vacuum of space or any number of temperature or atmospheric conditions.
+Yet the synthskin would protect him from the vacuum of space or any number of temperature or atmospheric conditions.
 It also could change color with his mood, which sometimes amused him when he made the whole suit a fiery red, though mostly he kept it a shimmery gray with highlights of neon green.

 It was then when he looked up between his spread fingers that he saw the warning light.
 Orange had turned to alarming red as the Storm Spike’s systems identified a threat.
 On the edge of his ship’s sensors, enemy vessels had been detected.
 The screen in front of him shifted from showing the peacefulness of Earth, to the ships that were streaking towards it.